I am the recon man. The expeditioner. The big idea generator.

 Also, you can only find so much inspiration or clarity on the internet.
 No one I have ever met said, “Hey, I need to go clear my mind.
 I’ll be on the computer for like two hours.”

 There was a time when patience and quiet time were sought out activities (if i could even call it that).
 When a person knew that a good life adjustment or better perspective meant shutting up and just watching the world around them.
 Breathing deeply and getting lost in thought.

 That’s where the country boy in me has the advantage.
 When I was younger, I would go for a walk.
 After living in Los Angeles, getting perspective became a bit more complicated as walking was generally not done.
 Plus, when looking to refresh my brain, an endless line of Seven Elevens and strip malls doesn’t lend itself tranquility.
-One of my friends would always take off and go fishing (about three hours away).
+One of my friends would always take off and go catch fish (about three hours away).
 I’m not much of a fisher so I wasn’t usually in.

 I found that I was more of a “ride off for the horizon” type of guy.
 I went and got my motorcycle license and sought out a new form of meditation.
 My life is filled with enough adrenaline, so I wasn’t looking for thrills at a hundred miles an hour.
 I’m 6’4″ and don’t fit on many “average” sized things anyway (much less likely in or on things made in Japan).

 I went to the local Harley Davidson dealership to browse and learn and found myself sitting on a Road King.
 Classic look, nice power to move a gorilla like myself and a big comfortable seat.
 Luckily they had a rental office so I picked it up for a few days.